-Consequently, a key element of the Council's longer-term response to the fire has been an extensive and wide-ranging review of its resilience arrangements and community resilience programmes in support of the Borough's communities.
+Consequently, a key element of the Council's longer-term response to the fire has been an extensive and wideranging review of its resilience arrangements and community resilience programmes in partnership with our communities - so we are ready to support residents and ensure our response will always be rapid and treat people with humanity and dignity."

-Significant Events
+7.3 Significant Events

-The Borough is home to the Notting Hill Carnival, held every August Bank Holiday on the streets of North Kensington.
-The event has grown into Europe's biggest and most exuberant street-based event, attracting a million-plus visitors.
-A key event within the Borough and for the Council and its multi-agency partners.

-Planning for Carnival is a year-long undertaking, the planning cycle recommencing every year with a multiagency debrief a few weeks after the event and involving a wide breadth of Council resources.
-Because of its size and the complexity of its operations, Carnival demands a fully integrated multi-agency approach that must be based in and work closely with, the community of North Kensington and close cross-border working where the event's footprint crosses into the City of Westminster.
+The Borough is home to the Notting Hill Carnival, an event run by a community-based charity which is held every August Bank Holiday on the streets of North Kensington.
+The event has grown into Europe's biggest free street-based arts event, attracting a million-plus visitors.
+A key event within the Borough for the Council and its multi-agency partners.
+Planning to support Carnival is a year-long undertaking, the planning cycle recommencing every year with a multi-agency debrief with the Carnival organiser a few weeks after the event and involving a wide breadth of Council resources.
+Due to its size and the complexity of its operations, Carnival demands a fully integrated multi-agency approach that must be based in and work closely with, the community of North Kensington and close cross-border working where the event's footprint crosses into the City of Westminster and Brent.

-The RHS Chelsea Flower Show is held in May over five days and attended by 148,000 people each year.
+The RHS Chelsea Flower Show is held in May over five days and attended by roughly 157,000 people each year.
 The grounds of the Royal Hospital Chelsea are filled with the largest collections of flowers in the world.
 There are many show gardens, each one created with attention to detail by some of the world's leading garden designers.
+This is a ticked event.
+Around the same dates, Chelsea in Bloom takes place in King's Road.
+This offers breathtaking displays made of fresh flowers that are free to visit and attracts more than a million people to the area.

-Economic Infrastructure
+7.4 Economic Infrastructure